In Qatar desert, Syrian opposition mourns fallen commander

 So along with money, weapons and a lavish embassy villa, Qatar’s generosity to the umbrella Syrian National Coalition extended to a commemoration of the fallen Tawhid leader, a pragmatic merchant-turned-fighter from the Aleppo countryside.

-Between sips of tea, opposition members at the wake, partly organised by relatives of Saleh who live in Qatar, insisted that his death would unite the fractious insurgents.
+Between sips of tea, opposition members at the wake, partly organized by relatives of Saleh who live in Qatar, insisted that his death would unite the fractious insurgents.

 Ahmad Jarba, head of the coalition in exile, which is backed by the West, Saudi Arabia and Qatar, told the ceremony the rebels would exact vengeance for their commander’s killing.